rolod0x/rolod0x/docs/user-manual.md

 [![Looking up an address](./images/hotkey-lookup.jpg)](./images/hotkey-lookup.jpg)

-This hotkey should work on any regular website, even ones on which rolod0x has not yet been enabled.
+This keyboard shortcut should work on any regular website, even ones on which rolod0x has not yet been enabled.
 However it will not work on "special" pages, such as browser settings pages or local files (even if `Allow access to file URLs` is enabled).
 Unfortunately this is a browser limitation which probably can't be bypassed.

 If it's not working on normal pages in Chrome, then visit
-<chrome://extensions/shortcuts> and make sure that you have the hotkey
+<chrome://extensions/shortcuts> and make sure that you have the
-set up correctly.
+keyboard shortcut set up correctly.

 Similarly, in Firefox go to the extensions page and then check that the keyboard shortcut is set up correctly: